 Results show more stoats are caught in traps in moorland and coastal areas, the trap boxes with two entrances are better and eggs are the most effective bait in spring.

-In 2022, stoat numbers should be reduced enough to move to the mop-up phase of the eradication.
-The mop-up phase is when the last remaining stoats still need to be found before the eradication is a success.
-Community activities, wildlife monitoring and biosecurity continue.
+In 2022, stoat numbers in some areas were reduced enough to begin trialling techniques for the mop-up phase of the eradication.
+Mop-up is the second stage of the eradication, when stoat numbers have been significantly reduced but the last remaining stoats still need to be removed.
+Community activities, wildlife monitoring and biosecurity all continue.

 There is an active long-term biosecurity plan in place to prevent re-invasion by stoats this includes continued reporting of potential sightings and the ability to respond to potential incursions.